UPDATE: Deaf Man Shot Dead On Paterson Street Was Subject Of Viral Video Arrest

 Police said he tried to snatch keys to a vehicle they’d stopped from the hands of an officer.

-They ordered him to leave, but he remained as friends tried to convince him to comply – while alerting police to his impairment.
+They ordered him to leave, but he remained as friends tried to convince him to comply – while alerting police to his disability.

 He then flicked a lighted cigarette at an officer, prompting his arrest.